 It was one of those perfect weekends to do a little hunting for vintage jewelry to repurpose.
-It has become such a fun hobby for me over the years, as well as a part-time business, so I like to keep a good variety of repurposed pieces available to sell, especially when I am asked to speak to women’s groups on the history of vintage costume jewelry.
+It has become such a fun hobby for me over the years as well as a part-time business, so I like to keep a good variety of repurposed pieces available to sell, especially when I am asked to speak on the history of vintage costume jewelry.

 Whenever I find any pieces with the maker’s mark, it also becomes an educational experience for me.
 I am always very interested in learning everything I can about the designer or company who created the piece, so I spend a good bit of time researching the history behind it all.

 I stopped by a local antique show and noticed one particular brooch made of glass rhinestones, small pearls, and gold filigree that was quite enticing.
 It had W. Germany stamped on the back of it:

 Through my research after purchasing it, I discovered that soon after Germany had been devastated from WWII, West Germany set out to rebuild their economy.
 They went through a time of very rapid reconstruction, experiencing what is known as Wirtschaftswunder or “economic miracle” throughout the 1950s.